 The places we’ll cover in this Tuscany road trip itinerary are the following:

 - San Gimignano

 Day one – Florence

-The first of your 2 days in Florence, start off with with heading up to Piazzale Michelangelo for the iconic city views.
+The first of your 2 days in Florence, start off with heading up to Piazzale Michelangelo for the iconic city views.
 There is paid parking there if you come by car, otherwise, take bus 12 or 11 if you’re not walking.